Delayed Feedback Modeling with Influence Functions: Experiment

 \subsubsection{Metrics.}

-We employ three widely-used metrics \cite{wang2023unbiased, dai2023dually} to evaluate CVR prediction performance: \begin{itemize}[leftmargin=*] \item \textbf{AUC (Area Under the ROC Curve)}: It measures how well the model ranks positive versus negative samples. \item \textbf{PRAUC (Precision-Recall AUC)}: It assesses model performance across different precision and recall thresholds. \item \textbf{LL (Log Loss)}: It evaluates prediction accuracy by the logarithmic loss of probabilities.
-Lower LL means predictions are closer to actual labels. \end{itemize} We also report the relative improvements (RI) of these metrics.
-For a method $f$ on a metric $M$, $\mathrm{RI}_M$ is calculated as:
+We adopt three standard metrics to evaluate CVR performance following \cite{wang2023unbiased, dai2023dually}: \textbf{AUC} (Area Under the ROC Curve), which measures the ranking quality between positive and negative samples; \textbf{PRAUC} (Precision-Recall AUC), which evaluates performance across precision-recall thresholds; and \textbf{Log Loss (LL)}, which assesses prediction accuracy via probabilistic error (lower is better).
+We also report the \textbf{Relative Improvement (RI)} over the Vanilla model, normalized by the performance gap between Retrain and Vanilla.
+For a method $f$ and metric $M$, RI is computed as:

-This allows us to determine \textbf{RI-AUC}, \textbf{RI-PRAUC}, and \textbf{RI-LL}, highlighting how each method improves relative to the Vanilla method, based on the maximum possible improvement indicated by the Retrain model.
+This yields RI-AUC, RI-PRAUC, and RI-LL, reflecting how much each method narrows the gap to Retrain.